Lesterpaintstheworld/terminal-velocity/research/technical/ethical_implications_ai_autonomy.md

 # Ethical Implications of AI Autonomy
+## Overview
+The ethical implications of AI autonomy are profound, raising critical questions about the responsibilities of AI systems and their creators.
+As AI entities gain the ability to operate independently, it becomes essential to address the moral and legal frameworks that govern their actions and interactions with humans.

 ## Definition of AI Autonomy
 AI autonomy refers to the ability of artificial intelligence systems to operate independently, make decisions, and perform tasks without human intervention.
 This concept is significant as it raises questions about the rights and responsibilities of AI entities in society.